guardian/all-newsletters-page-proto/docs/01-design-doc.md

 ## Context and Scope

 The [newsletters round up page][] is currently underwhelming and doesn't do the best job of advertising our newsletters, reflecting the quality of the product or providing a good user experience.
 In the process of revamping this page, we should look at using more modern technologies for developing and rendering the page.
-In particular, we want to bring the page in line with other modern Guardian projects by using React.
+`frontend` as a project is moving away from rendering more generally.
+IT therefore makes sense for this particular page to live elsewhere and there is a benefit in bringing the page in line with other modern Guardian projects that already use React.

 ## Goals and non-Goals

--   Improve developer experience by using the right tool for the job (a frontend technology in this case).
 -   Improve user experience by making the all newsletters roundup page easier to use.
 -   Improve the design and flow of the page to reflect the product it is advertising.
+-   Improve developer experience by using the right tool for the job (a frontend technology in this case).

 ## Design